rherlt/manual-certbot-dns-challenge/README.md

 ./manual-certbot-dns.sh -e somebody@who-wants-a-notification.com -d mydomain.example.com
 ```
 3. Follow the instructions in the commandline
+4. A new folder [certs](./certs/) will be created, containing the certificate (see subfolder [live](./certs/live/)) and all account settings.
-4. Leve a ⭐️ if you like the project :)
+5. Leve a ⭐️ if you like the project :)
-5. Have a coffee... ☕️
+6. Have a coffee... ☕️